 In Ghana I did voluntary work: I was part of the advocacy team of REVSODEP.
 This means that I went to the rural villages to educate the people on several health topics (e.g. diarrhoea, malaria, HIV/AIDS, family planning etc.).
 This work gave me an overwhelming feeling: the village people live in huts with no electricity, no water, and hardly any income.
 And this doesn’t make them embittered.
 On the contrary: they are so welcoming and grateful!
 It was a joy and pleasure to be able to do something meaningful for them.

 A lot of people asked me if the advocacy programme had a real impact on their lives.
 To prove this to you, I will give you an example of what has happened.
 One of the topics we talked about was, as mentioned above, diarrhoea.
 This contained the danger of diarrhoea, signs of dehydratation, treatment, prevention… After some few weeks have past, a woman approached us: her husband suffered from severe diarrhoea.
 She handled as we advised them to do, and her husband got better very soon.
 I can assure you, the feeling that went trough my body when she told me so, were impossible to describe.
+I have seen many cases and some starvation ones, some have been saved by using CBD and Marijuana Online treatment to avoid leaving the house in case of sickness.

 To be able to explain everything in Dagbani, the language of the people in the Tamale region, a translator of REVSODEP was always available to go with me to the villages.
 This made it possible for me to learn a few words.